alebastr/sway-systemd/README.md

 ### Session targets

 Systemd forbids starting the `graphical-session.target` directly and encourages use of an environment-specific target units.
-Thus, the package here defines [`sway-session.target`] that binds to the `graphical-session.target` and starts user services enabled for a graphical session.
-`sway-session.target` should be started when the compositor is ready and the user session environment is set, and stopped before the compositor exits.
+Thus, the package here uses `sway-session.target` of [`sway-contrib`] that binds to the `graphical-session.target` and starts user services enabled for a graphical session. `sway-session.target` should be started when the compositor is ready and the user session environment is set, and stopped before the compositor exits.

-An user service may depend on or reference `sway-session.target` only if it is specific for Sway.
+A user service may depend on or reference `sway-session.target` only if it is specific for Sway.
 Otherwise, it's recommended to use `graphical-session.target`.

 A special `sway-session-shutdown.target` can be used to stop the